IyadElwy/Educational-Management-Consultancy-System-Backend/docs/Cloud_resources_info.md

 ## Needed Resources:

 ### - GCP Postgres Database Instance

 #### Pricing: https://cloud.google.com/sql/docs/postgres/pricing

 ### - GCP File Storgae

 #### Pricing: https://cloud.google.com/filestore/pricing

 ### - GCP for Hosting is still unclear.
 We need to evaluate the finished product to have a clear view of what we'll need but we'll definitely rely on GCP.

+#### To be safe we'll set a monetary limit to not be exceeded.
+This limit will be $250 dollars.